AnandGH5/Local-Weather-Display/README.md

 A Pen created at CodePen.io.
 You can find this one at http://codepen.io/SiegAn/pen/JJGBwj.

- This project is tested with Browserstack.
+ This project is tested with BrowserStack.